 6.44.1 Applicability to language

-The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.44 applies to Fortran, as Fortran provides polymorphic variables.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.44 applies to Fortran, as Fortran provides polymorphic variables.
 However, the vulnerability is mitigated by restricting casts to safe ones only.
 Only the vulnerabilities related to the handling of existing data components by casting operations remain.

-Upcasts, as described in ISO/IEC TR 24772-1:2019 clause 6.44, are implicit in assignments and parameter passing, which always allow a value of an object of dynamic type to be assigned to a polymorphic variable declared to be of any of its non-abstract ancestor types.
+Upcasts, as described in ISO/IEC TR 24772-1:2024:2019 6.44, are implicit in assignments and parameter passing, which always allow a value of an object of dynamic type to be assigned to a polymorphic variable declared to be of any of its non-abstract ancestor types.
 Crosscasts or other unsafe casts are not possible in Fortran.

 Downcasts are realized by select type constructs, where a variable selected upon assumes the selected type as its declared type for the extent of the respective block.
 Among matching guard statements, the block following the most specific guard is executed.
 If there is no matching guard statement, no block is executed.